vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 }
 ```

-As the command pool is the most recent vulkan object, we need to destroy it before the other objects.
+As the command pool is the most recent Vulkan object, we need to destroy it before the other objects.
 Its not possible to individually destroy VkCommandBuffer, as destroying their parent pool will destroy all of the command buffers allocated from it.

 VkQueue-s also cant be destroyed, as, like with the VkPhysicalDevice, they arent really created objects, more like a handle to something that already exists.